Goodwill Logo

 Goodwill Symbol

 The interior of the logo is colored blue, known as Pantone Reflex Blue (#17171796).
-The company name and stylized “g” are white, while their outlines and frame-based are black.
+The company name and stylized “g” are white, while their outlines and frames are black.
 This has been a classic Goodwill color combination since 1968.